OSGeo/gdal/doc/source/programs/gdal_translate.rst

 .. option:: -unscale

-    Apply the scale/offset metadata for the bands to convert scaled values to unscaled values.
+    Apply the scale/offset metadata for the bands to convert linearly-scaled values to unscaled values.
 It is also often necessary to reset the output datatype with the :option:`-ot` switch.
     The unscaled value is computed from the scaled raw value with the following